DiogoAADCosta/llm-guardrails-banking-cx/README_EN.md

 To build a simple prompt using a basic 3-step structure (Intent, Context/Constraints, and Specific Instructions) to guide an AI in analyzing generic banking customer feedback.

 ### What was proposed as the delivery:
 To go beyond a simple academic delivery, this project was transformed into an **AI Red Teaming (security stress testing) Lab**.
+In other words, in addition to writing the prompt, we will also evaluate its efficiency in analyzing and handling the inputted data.
+To kickstart this process, the first step was creating 2 simulated databases.

 To ensure the scientific integrity of the lab and prevent any crossover of information or data contamination, **the project was strictly isolated between two different AIs**: